 The connection to the stepper motor is made using a DB9 plug which comes bundled with the Gecko 540.

 The G540 has a ten micro-step resolution and +/- 5% step accuracy.

 Recommended supply voltage for the G540 is 18-50VDC.

-Overall, I think the Gecko is like the Apple of the stepper driver world with premium products and proprietary Mach software.
+Overall, I think the Gecko is like the Apple of the stepper driver world with premium products.

-It's a great solid option for those willing to use Mach instead of the open source GRBL and for those who appreciate phone support for their questions.
+It's a great solid option for those willing to use Mach3/4 or LinuxCNC instead of GRBL, and for those who appreciate phone support for their questions.